Buford Pusser: Murder of Pauline Pusser

-According to Pusser, his phone rang before dawn on the morning of August 12, 1967, informing him of a disturbance on New Hope Road in McNairy County; Pusser responded and his wife Pauline rode along.
-Shortly after they passed the New Hope Methodist Church, a fast-moving car came alongside theirs and the occupants opened fire, killing Pauline and leaving Pusser for dead.
+According to Pusser, his phone rang before dawn on the morning of August 12, 1967, informing him of a disturbance on New Hope Road in McNairy County; Pusser responded, and his wife, Pauline, rode along.
+Shortly after they passed the New Hope Methodist Church, Pusser said, a fast-moving car came alongside theirs and the occupants opened fire, killing his wife and leaving Pusser for dead.
 Doctors said he was struck on the left side of his jaw by at least two, or possibly three, rounds from a .30-caliber carbine.
-He spent 18 days in the hospital before returning home, and needed several more surgeries to restore his appearance.
+He spent 18 days in the hospital before returning home, and he required several more surgeries to restore his appearance.

-Despite vowing to bring his wife's murderers to justice, Pusser was unable to bring Kirksey Nix or any of the accused to trial.
+Despite vowing to bring his wife's murderers to justice, Pusser never did see Kirksey Nix or any of the accused prosecuted.
 Nix was sentenced to the Louisiana State Penitentiary in Angola for the 1971 Easter Saturday murder of New Orleans grocer Frank J. Corso.
-While imprisoned, Nix ordered the 1987 murder-for-hire of Judge Vincent Sherry and his wife Margaret, in Biloxi, Mississippi.
-His conspirator, Biloxi Mayor Pete Halat, had, in his capacity as Nix's attorney, stolen hundreds of thousands of dollars that Nix had amassed in a massive lonely hearts scam, blaming it on his law partner, Judge Sherry.
+While imprisoned, Nix ordered the 1987 murder-for-hire of Judge Vincent Sherry and his wife, Margaret, in Biloxi, Mississippi.
+His co-conspirator, Biloxi Mayor Pete Halat, had, in his capacity as Nix's attorney, stolen hundreds of thousands of dollars that Nix had amassed in a massive lonely hearts scam, blaming it on his law partner, Judge Sherry.
 Nix was later sentenced to isolation for the rest of his life.
-According to a 1990 AP story in The Town Talk, a newspaper in Alexandria, Louisiana, Nix denied being involved in the drive-by ambush on the Pussers.
+According to a 1990 AP story in The Town Talk, a newspaper in Alexandria, Louisiana, Nix denied being involved in the ambush of the Pussers.

+On January 5, 2024, more than 56 years after Pauline Pusser's death, the Tennessee Bureau of Investigation (TBI) announced that the criminal investigation remained an active case, and requested information from the public.
+Following several tips, the TBI confirmed that an autopsy had never been performed on Pauline Pusser's remains during the course of the original investigation in 1967.
+In a written statement, the TBI said, "With the support of Pauline's family and in consultation with 25th Judicial District Attorney General Mark Davidson, TBI requested the exhumation [of Pauline Pusser's remains] in an attempt to answer critical questions and provide crucial information that may assist in identifying the person or persons responsible for Pauline Pusser's death."
+Her remains were exhumed on February 8, 2024 and reinterred on or around April 7, 2024.

+The TBI and the district attorney general for Tennessee's 25th Judicial District announced on August 29, 2025, that, were Buford Pusser alive, there would be probable cause to charge him with the death of his wife.
+Investigators announced that Pauline Pusser's wounds were not consistent with Pusser's story, but rather were consistent with having been shot at close range, that Pauline's nose had been broken shortly before her death, and that the blood on Buford Pusser's car also contradicted his narrative.
+They also found that Pusser's own wound was likely self-inflicted.